attack-monkey/flat-code-guide/README.md

 - Reducing mutations
 - Reducing nested logic
 - Reducing the number of returns from functions
+- Organising code into functions and pipes over Object Oriented Hierarchies

 ... and other neat things.

-Flat is just javaScript (or even better with typeScript), but with some rules and principles and rules applied.
+Flat is javaScript (or even better with typeScript), but with some principles and rules applied.
 The result is flat, untangled code.

+For the safest experience, use Typescript which adds type-safety into your code!

+The Prelude is a small set of utility functions that work with Typescript specifically and introduce powerful ways to organise your code and make it even safer.

-Flat takes a fp over oo approach - so you won't see any classes or even prototype inheritance here.
+Flat takes an fp over oo approach - so you won't see any classes or even prototype inheritance here.

 While it takes on fp principles, it doesn't dive anywhere near as deep.
-Flat is primarily concerned with making flat untangled code.
+Flat is primarily concerned with making flat untangled, well organised and safe code.

 So... the principles